rbuckton/proposal-refs/README.md

   * When the operand is an identifier, a "reference object" is created for the binding.
 * `ref` declarations - A declaration of a parameter or variable that dereferences a "reference object", creating a binding in the current scope to the target of the "reference object".
+  * Host engines have the opportunity to optimize away the "reference object" if they can statically determine that only use sites are arguments to call expressions whose parameters are declared `ref`.

 # Examples